CIRCIA FAQs

 CIRCIA requires CISA to publish a Notice of Public Rulemaking in the Federal Register.
 Pursuant to the Administrative Procedure Act, NPRMs must be made available for public comment.
 Beyond simply complying with the minimum statutory requirement, CISA is committed to providing stakeholders from across the spectrum--including state/local/private sector stakeholders and members of the public—with the opportunity to provide ideas and perspectives during the CIRCIA rulemaking process, in a manner consistent with law.
 By publishing an NPRM, CISA is able to receive inputs from across the stakeholder community, which CISA can then consider as it develops the Final Rule.

-The 60-day public comment period began on April 4 and ends on June 3.
+The 90-day public comment period began on April 4 and ends on July 3.

-CISA is seeking written feedback on the draft NPRM during a 60-day public comment period, which began April 4 and ends June 3.
+CISA is seeking written feedback on the draft NPRM during a 90-day public comment period, which began April 4 and ends July 3.
 You can submit your comments here, following the instructions provided in the NPRM available here.

-The deadline to provide comments on the NPRM is on June 3.
-We do not anticipate granting extensions.
+CISA has extended the deadline to provide comments by 30 days, with the deadline to provide comments on the NPRM now July 3.
+We do not anticipate granting any additional extensions.

 In addition to the NPRM text, you can review and provide comments on the draft CIRCIA Privacy and Civil Liberties Guidance document and the CIRCIA Proposed Rulemaking Preliminary Regulatory Impact Analysis/Initial Regulatory Flexibility Analysis (RIA).
 These items are available in the rulemaking “docket.”
 The full rulemaking docket (available here) also includes comments submitted to date by other stakeholders in response to the NPRM, as well as comments previously submitted in response to CISA’s September 2022 CIRCIA Request for Information and transcripts for all of the previously conducted CIRCIA listening sessions.